pausoto7/StreamTrackR/README.md

 Next, define what the name of your file will be.
 In this example the report will be for conditions in the Yukon.
 Any information may be included here, but the file must end in “.html”.
+In this example information on the location of the report is included along with the date it is run (today).
+Other information that could be helpful to include would be whether the report will be output in calendar or water year format.

 The following lines add a “Reports” folder into the project if one doesn’t already exist.